Life and death in the tails of the GRW wave function: Life in the tails

+Set aside the kick to the electrons for now (we will see later that it is comparatively unimportant; in any case, in modern `mass density' versions of dynamical-collapse theory, electron collapse is negligibly rare compared to nucleon collapse).
+The kick to the nucleons will kick each nucleon clean outside the nucleus.
+Due to the short range of the nuclear force, this will cause that nucleon to be ejected from the nucleus entirely.

-The structure of the nucleus is complicated and not that well understood quantitatively, but in qualitative terms this will lead to (at least) \begin{enumerate} \item Gamma radiation as the remnants of the nucleus settle down from their current highly excited state into the ground state appropriate to the new number of protons and neutrons in the nucleus. \item Possible beta or alpha radiation or electron capture, since the remnant nucleus is probably unstable. \item If the ejected particle is a neutron, then beta radiation as it decays. \end{enumerate} For instance, a collapse hit on a neutron in the nucleus of a carbon atom kicks the tail component of that nucleus into a highly excited state of carbon-11, which (assuming it is not so excited as to break up altogether) rapidly emits gamma radiation as it relaxes into the ground state and then decays via electron capture to boron-11, emitting $\sim 2 \mathrm{MeV}$; the neutron decays in $\sim$ 10 minutes into a proton-electron-neutrino pair and emits $\sim 1 \mathrm{MeV}$ in doing so.
+The structure of the nucleus is complicated and not that well understood quantitatively (and in any case we lack a fully satisfactory version of dynamical-collapse theory for nuclear physics), but in qualitative terms this will lead to (at least) \begin{enumerate} \item Gamma radiation as the remnants of the nucleus settle down from their current highly excited state into the ground state appropriate to the new number of protons and neutrons in the nucleus. \item Possible beta or alpha radiation or electron capture, since the remnant nucleus is probably unstable. \item If the ejected particle is a neutron, then beta radiation as it decays. \end{enumerate} For instance, a collapse hit on a neutron in the nucleus of a carbon atom kicks the tail component of that nucleus into a highly excited state of carbon-11, which (assuming it is not so excited as to break up altogether) rapidly emits gamma radiation as it relaxes into the ground state and then decays via electron capture to boron-11, emitting $\sim 2 \mathrm{MeV}$; the neutron decays in $\sim$ 10 minutes into a proton-electron-neutrino pair and emits $\sim 1 \mathrm{MeV}$ in doing so.

 To summarise: if objects in the tails of the wave-function are displaced by about a metre from the location of their counterpart in the main part of the wave-function, they become radioactive, with a mean lifetime equal to the GRW collapse rate --- that is, $\sim 10^{16} \mathrm{s}$, or about 100 million years.
-Estimating the decay rate for smaller separations is much more technically difficult, but if we crudely assume a Gaussian wave-packet for the nucleon, the decay rate for small separations is proportional to the square of the separation.
-Hence (for instance) a 1-centimetre separation between the component of the superposition in the tail and its counterpart leads to decay rates suppressed by a factor of $10^4$ relative to the one-metre rate.